Common Career Mistakes and How to Avoid Them

 Doing nothing to Networking

-- Join online forums and communities related to your field
+- Join online forums relating to your area of expertise

 - Volunteer for work in the organization